 The rest of the paper is organized as follows.
 Section 2 illustrates the tool development, i.e., which information is collected from measurement files and how is organized.
 Section 3 shows the main results, namely, plots on the map showing the Common Pilot Channel Received Signal Code Power (CPICH_RSCP) measurement [5] - [10] along the route of the car using a color code, either for the best server or for a specific Scrambling Code (SC).
 Section 4 shows where measurement points, which are corrupted with interference, are located in the map.
-Finally Section 5 shows the conclusion and the future work.
+Section 5 an investigation of the EcNo and RSCP values exactly before drop call was done using a large list of measurement files, in order to optimise operator's parameters of the handover algorithm.
+Finally Section 6 shows the conclusion and the future work.